worknenjoy/truppie/CONTRIBUTING.md

-#7
-_Fork is a resource that allows the user to have a copy of a project.
-The project can have new ramifications after being approved by the admin._
+_A Fork is a copy of a repository.Forking a repository allows you to freely experiment with changes without affecting the original project._

 **Steps to fork a Project:**